 The situation is particularly bad in the countryside, three-quarters of all hungry people live there.
 Almost all of them produce food themselves.
 As smallholders, however, they and their families only cultivate small fields, on average just 1.6 hectares, which is the equivalent of about two football pitches.
 Pastoralists have less and less pastureland available.
 Indigenous population groups, which traditionally have a diet of forest fruits and other wild plants, are increasingly being driven from their land.
 Landless people, who have to work for low wages as day labourers, are also seriously threatened by hunger.

 Within these groups, children are particularly badly affected.
 In traditional societies they suffer heavily from the consequences of structural inequalities.
 Women have little access to education or opportunities to earn a livelihood.
 Most do not have their own resources, such as land or capital.
 At the same time, they frequently struggle with the double burden of farm work and raising children.
 As a result, many children do not receive enough care or food.
 A lack of knowledge about nutrition and hygiene issues increases this risk.

-Since its establishment, Welthungerhilfe has worked supporting disadvantaged smallholders and the landless for site-appropriate agriculture.
+Since its establishment, Welthungerhilfe has worked supporting disadvantaged smallholders and the landless for site-specific agriculture.

 A summary of frequently asked questions about hunger.

 The Global Hunger Index (GHI) provides as precise as possible a picture of global nutrition and hunger.
 It measures the nutritional state of the population on the basis of four indicators.
 It has been published by Welthungerhilfe for more than ten years together with international Partners.